dtrckd/md2blog/md/git.md

 ## Rebase

-Rebase a branch in the current
+Rebase a branch in the current (it will rebase branch-name, waring !)
     git rebase <branch-name>

 In case of of rebase conflit, when resolved